KojiGitCode/OAJPE/README.md

 This repository includes:
 - Training and testing datasets
 - 25,225 power flow snapshots
-- Dynamic simulation results at 40% and 100% load conditions
+- Dynamic simulation results at 40% and 100% load conditions [^1]
 - Graph attention network models for frequency/angle health index
-- Python code for evaluating frequency/angle health index
+- Python code for evaluating frequency/angle health index [^1] Results at other load conditions (45, 50, ...
+95%) are available upon request.
+Please email me (see Contract)

 ## Repository Overview
 This repository contains ...